 Of course, there are some cons linked to canister filters too.
 For example, they require proper and regular maintenance.
 This is the main reason why so many canister filter users give up on them after a while leaving them clogged and dirty which is obviously the worst solution.
 So, if you are planning on using a canister filter, you better be prepared to clean and maintain it regularly.
 According to some experts, it’s not very difficult to establish a routine like this, and even though it might look a little bit time-consuming in the beginning you will reduce the time needed for this activity after a while.

 How Do Canister Filters Work?

-Finally, the process ends with the biological filtration.
+Finally, the process ends with biological filtration.
 The results that canister filters provide at this stage are mediocre because of the amount of oxygen found in the passing water.
-The lack of water to air contact caused by the pressurized media is the main reason for this.
+The lack of water-to-air contact caused by the pressurized media is the main reason for this.
 The good news is that there is more than one type of media used in these filters for biological filtration and some of them might be more efficient than the others.
-For instance, the porous materials, ceramic rings and engineered glass materials used for this purpose.
+For instance, porous materials, ceramic rings, and engineered glass materials are used for this purpose.

 Setting up a Canister Filter

 Start by putting the output and input flow pipes on the aquarium exactly where the filter will be attached.
 There are cases when people need a spray bar or a directional output that should be used on the output pipe for this purpose.
 If there is a pre-filter, snap it onto the input pipe’s end.